cbeck88/strict-variant/README.md

 In a variadic template-based implementation, switch statements cannot be used, because there is no pack-expansion analogue for switch statements.
-The most common strategy that I saw is to declare an array of function pointers, and fill it with pointers to a series of instantiations of template functions, corresponding to indices in the list of input types.
+The most common strategy that I saw is to declare an array of function pointers, and fill it with a series of instantiations of a template function.
+Each pointer corresponds to an one of the input types.
 Then this array is indexed and the appropriate function pointer is called, passing along the visitor, the variant storage, etc. The array thus forms a little manual jump table of sorts.